Fall Hours: Friday - Sunday 11:00 am - 3:00 pm

 Sunday morning we held a quick briefing and decided where to patrol.
 I was working mostly around Shaver, Balsam and along Highway 168.
 I watched the fire burn around Musick Mountain.
 I thought all of the communication towers and equipment would be burned up.
 Retardant was dropped heavily on top to divert a communication disaster.
 All facilities, as I found out later, including the Musick fire lookout tower escaped with little or no damage.
 The only casualty was the old wooden outhouse, and it wasn’t safe anyway.
 About noon the fire came rolling off Stevenson Mountain.
 Everyone except fire personnel had to evacuate from Shaver Lake.
 The fire crews were burning out in front of the fire and the smoke was lying low to the ground.

 I was home for a couple of days and Ryan called and asked me to meet him at the briefing at Sierra High School.
-I don’t remember exactly which day it was.
-Tuesday the 10th or Wednesday the 11th.
+I believe it was Wednesday the 9th.
 We listened to the briefing and then Ryan, Nick, Chuck and I met for our own briefing and decided what areas we would patrol and if any of us needed help one of us would go and assist.
 I checked the roads along Huntington Lake Rd (AKA Big Creek Road).
 I drove up Snake Pit Road and checked it.
 The fire had burned the upper part and had a dozer line that was holding.
 We had burned that area for the last 2 winters and it had done a good job stopping the fire.
 I drove up Upper Ely Mountain Road and found a 2 acre spot fire in a draw on a switch back on the road where the Snake Pit trail leaves the main road.
 It was more than I could handle so I notified Ryan and he notified the Cal Fire contact.
 I continued on towards Balsam Forebay.
 I monitored part of the fire that was burning near the power line road that runs from the Upper Ely Mountain Road to just above Highway 168.
-It was a backing fire and I was hoping the road would keep it East of Ely Mountain.
-The road ended on a ledge above Highway 168 and had a large amount of fuel loading on the ground which would allow the fire would burn through and start burning to the top of Ely Mountain.
+It was a backing fire and I was hoping the road would keep it east of Ely Mountain.
+The road ended on a ledge above Highway 168 and had a large amount of fuel loading on the ground which would allow the fire to burn through and start burning to the top of Ely Mountain.
 Much of this area would be steep with heavy fuels.
 I would report this at our next briefing; it was not an immediate need.

 The next day I was told to meet with a dozer strike team (2 dozers with a strike team leader).
 They unloaded their dozers at the Shaver Heliport on Shaver Hill and walked the dozers to the site where the spot fire was yesterday.
 The spot fire was now about 10 acres with a slow rate of spread.
 I worked with the strike team leader and we decided where to put in containment lines, along with a contingency line.
 The ground in this area was very steep, but the dozers were large and did good work.
 I patrolled a side road where the fire was burning below the road and was low intensity, due to a prescribed burn 2 years ago.
 I felt as long as it stayed below the road no attention would be required.
 I would continue to monitor this road also.
 I went back later and the dozers were done.
 They were moved to the power line road and put a line from the end of the road to Highway 168 to cut off the continuous fuel I had mentioned earlier.
 Later that day I mentioned to Ryan that we needed a secondary line between the power line road and Ely Mountain.
 He told me he would try to get a dozer the next day and I could show them what I wanted done.